jwikman/nab-al-tools/CONTRIBUTING.md

 First search the issues both open and closed to see if your idea or something similar has been up for dicussion earlier.
 After reading up and if you're still positive that your suggestion would be a good enhancement then go ahead an create a new issue using the [Feature Request Template](.github\ISSUE_TEMPLATE\feature_request.md).
 You select this template when creating a new issue in the Issues tab.
 If you find an issue that's been accepted but no work has begun feel free to pick it up.

+### Best Practice Guidelines

+We try to adhear to the [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines).
+Any request or suggestion improving this extensions alignment with the best practices are welcome.

 ### Pull Requests

 All pull requests should reference an issue.
 Exceptions can be made for documentation updates, please be as descriptive as possible in the PR description.
 Any code changes not referring to a known bug or accepted enhancement will be strongly questioned.
 This to maintain code quality and to ensure that time is spent on fixing problems that are important to users.

-* All tests should pass locally.
+- All tests should pass locally.
 If tests are failing unrelated to changes you've made; create an issue.
-* Create pull request as draft
+- Create pull request as draft
-* Write a good description if the referenced issue is lacking information regarding the indented solution.
+- Write a good description if the referenced issue is lacking information regarding the indented solution.
-* Once all build checks/test have passed mark the PR to Ready for review.
+- Once all build checks/test have passed mark the PR to Ready for review.

 ## Getting Started